RedisLabs/redislabs-docs/README.md

 The next branch is published to https://docs.Redis Labs.co/staging/next and represents the latest documentation for the upcoming release.
 This branch is published to the community documentation site https://docs.Redis Labs.co/community each time a community milestone is released. -->

+## Contributing to the documentation

+Whether you see a typo or you want to suggest a change to the technical content, we encourage you to fork this repository and submit a pull request.

+The "Edit on GitHub" link that is in the upper-left corner of every page opens the source file of that page so you can easily submit a change.

 ## Content organization

 Articles are organized in directories that present the articles in a heirarchy in the site sidebar.
 When you add a file to a directory, it is automatically listed in that section in the sidebar.